Skip to main content

 Result web search functions using sidebar

-The formula uses the web-capable model selected in the model switcher.
+The formula uses the web search model selected in the model switcher.

 Specifying the model in the formula

-2. In the spreadsheet, select a cell and write your formula, specifying a web-capable model directly in the formula, for example the Perplexity Sonar model:
+2. In the spreadsheet, select a cell and write your formula, specifying a web search model directly in the formula, for example the Perplexity Sonar model:

 Result web search functions using parameter

-The formula uses the web-capable model regardless of what's currently selected in the model switcher.
+The formula uses the web search model regardless of what's currently selected in the model switcher.

 For instructions on how to write formulas with GPT functions, see GPT functions.